alexvishnevskiy/CSCI_61/week03/seminar02/README.md

 we call this N times, so T(N) = N^2

 So, sometimes people use another algorithm when there are less then 10 elements or so.
 For example, insertionsort.

+**how to do partiotion**

+1. Take the median (can be good case, because some of the elements are already to the left of the median, and some of them to the rigth)
+2. Take the first element (can be bad, if sub-array is sorted)
+3. Take the random element
+4. Take 3/5/7 random elements and then choose median from them (best case)

 ![screen-gif](../../static/week03/seminar02/quick_sort_example.gif)

 ## Binary Heap